ArtemGrishanov/ApplicationForm/readme.md

 ```
 npm start
 ```
-For your convenience, you can view deployed project here http://appform.surge.sh (Demo) Use your mobile device to test the component.
+For your convenience, you can view deployed project here http://appform.surge.sh (demo).
+Use your mobile device to test the component.
 If you have any bugs or problems, please let me know.

 ## Test